by Francesca Perry

 From my experience, the dominant narrative of planning for the future comes from fairly traditional sources and people who were saying very similar things 20 years ago.
 Where is the voice of the young?
 The generation with the innovative thinking to make positive change?
 It is with this in mind that I have helped partner The Academy of Urbanism Young Urbanists with The Cass Faculty of Art, Architecture and Design for an exciting event, Future of London Placemaking.

-The seminar, on the 23rd November, will explore the culture of placemaking in London and how young people can help shape a better future for the city.
+The seminar, on 23 November 2013, will explore the culture of placemaking in London and how young people can help shape a better future for the city.
 Combining speakers from young innovative practices with interactive workshops and sharing sessions, the event aims to give young emerging urbanists a stronger voice in the narrative of the city, collaboratively generating future ideas and forming a shared agenda for placemaking in London.

 London has very specific challenges and opportunities.
 Certain engrained approaches to development and growth need to be re-assessed and shaped in to something more positive: making inclusive places for people, with benefits that go much further than financial concerns.
 Let’s get to it.